MIT-Emerging-Talent/ET6-CDSP-group-15-repo/1_datasets/raw_data/new_datasets/README.md

+# Relevant Datasets – Peer-to-Peer Lending Systems

+These datasets form the core of our current research on default risk in P2P lending systems.

 ## Dataset: `accepted_2007_to_2018Q4.csv`

 **Description:**
 This dataset contains detailed loan-level data from LendingClub for all accepted
 loan applications between 2007 and Q4 2018.
 It includes borrower information,
-loan terms, interest rates, installment amounts, FICO scores, employment details,
-credit history, and final loan statuses (e.g., Fully Paid, Charged Off, etc.).
+loan terms, interest rates, installment amounts, FICO scores, employment details, credit history, and final loan statuses (e.g., Fully Paid, Charged Off, etc.).

 It is compiled from LendingClub's public release, originally fragmented across